 15 Minute Homemade Hot Sauce

-Homemade hot sauce recipe that tastes just like Frank’s hot sauce!
-Ready in 15 minutes and can be tailored to mild, medium or hot – however you want!
+This 15-minute homemade hot sauce recipe tastes just like Frank’s Hot Sauce.
+Using just 4 ingredients, you’ll have a delicious hot sauce that’s mild, medium, or hot – however you want!

 - Prep Time: 5 minutes